PinaudDavid/cebcscripts/README.md

 # cebcscripts
-Collection of R script used in CEBC
+Collection of R scripts used in CEBC